mattgreen91/milestone-project-3/README.md

 Search for your repository by the repository name and connect

 The hidden variables such as IP Address and Port, SECRET_KEY, MONGO_URI and MONGO_DBNAME need to be recorded in Heroku.
-This is the same details on the env.py file.
+This is the same details on your `env.py` file.
 Go to Settings, click Reveal Config Vars and write the correct values.

 Click on Deploy Branch, then enable Auto Deploy.